2024 and 2025 in review

-Our last major project of the summer will be the Slurry seal and Cape seals on S. Howard Street, S. School Street and several blocks of E 3rd Street.
-This is finishing today August 18th with the top coat of Slurry on these streets.
+- Slurry seal and Cape seals on S. Howard Street, S. School Street and several blocks of E 3rd Street were accomplished

 The next step will be an intergovernmental agreement (IGA) between NURA and the City to agree a bond that would be serviced by NURA tax increment funds.
 While we are awaiting this step our engineering department has started scoping preliminary design options - but actual design and construction work will need to wait until the IGA comes before our city council for a vote.

-For the summer of 2025 you can download the street improvement plan by clicking here.
-You will see that Howard, Fulton Street, and Mountainview are all on the list for this summer.
+For the summer of 2026 you can download the street improvement targets by clicking here.
+You will see that in line with council goals districts 1 and 3 continue to have the focus.

 What is TUF (the Transportation Utility Fee)?